Kjopek4534/Talk-ie/README.md

-# Placeholder-name
+# Talk'ie
-A messegner web app for a school project.
+A online web chat for a school project.